hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 d8399b54ee0c1f67d729bc4c8b6e624e86d63d2d9225935971bcb4534233012b
 ```

+The `-admin-bind` flag on the second proxy command is needed because both
+proxies are running on the host network and so can't bind to the same port for
+their admin API (which cannot be disabled).

 To see the output of these you can use `docker logs`.
 To see more verbose
 information you can add `-- -l debug` to the end of the command above.
 This is
 passing the `-l` (log-level) option directly through to envoy.
 With debug level